hwdsl2/setup-ipsec-vpn/README.md

 ## Important Notes

 For **Windows users**, a <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).
-In addition, make sure `CHAP` <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/7#issuecomment-182571109" target="_blank">is enabled</a> under "Allow these protocols" in the "Security" tab of VPN connection properties.
+Also make sure that `CHAP` <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/7#issuecomment-182571109" target="_blank">is enabled</a> under "Allow these protocols" in the "Security" tab of VPN properties.

 **Android 6 (Marshmallow) users**: After install, edit `/etc/ipsec.conf` and append `,aes256-sha2_256` to both `ike=` and `phase2alg=`.
 Then <a href="https://libreswan.org/wiki/FAQ#Android_6.0_connection_comes_up_but_no_packet_flow" target="_blank">add a new line</a> `sha2-truncbug=yes`.
 Indent lines with two spaces.
 Finally, run `service ipsec restart`.

 **iPhone/iPad users**: In iOS settings, choose `L2TP` (instead of `IPSec`) as the VPN type.
 In case you are unable to connect, edit `ipsec.conf` and replace `rightprotoport=17/%any` with `rightprotoport=17/0`.
 Then restart `ipsec` service.

-If you wish to enable multiple VPN users with different credentials, just <a href="https://gist.github.com/hwdsl2/123b886f29f4c689f531" target="_blank">edit a few lines</a> in the scripts.
+If you wish to create multiple VPN users with different credentials, just <a href="https://gist.github.com/hwdsl2/123b886f29f4c689f531" target="_blank">edit a few lines</a> in the scripts.

 Clients are configured to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
 To change, set `ms-dns` in `options.xl2tpd`.

-For Amazon EC2 servers only: In the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">security group</a>, open **UDP ports 500 & 4500** and **TCP port 22** (optional, for SSH).
+For Amazon EC2 instances only: In the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">security group</a>, open **UDP ports 500 & 4500** and **TCP port 22** (optional, for SSH).

 If you configured a custom SSH port (not 22) or wish to allow other services, edit <a href="vpnsetup.sh#L285" target="_blank">IPTables rules</a> before using the scripts.